nids2001/scirun.pages/BasicTutorial.md

 <link rel="stylesheet" href="css/modest.css">

 ## 1  SCIRun Overview
+## sample
 This tutorial demonstrates how to build a simple SCIRun dataflow network.

-## 1.1  Software requirements
+### 1.1  Software requirements

 #### 1.1.1  SCIRun

-All available downloads for SCIRun version and the SCIRunData archive are available from [SCI software portal](http://www.https://github.com/SCIInstitute/SCIRun).
+All available downloads for SCIRun version and the SCIRunData archive are available from [SCI software portal](https://github.com/SCIInstitute/SCIRun).
 Make sure to update to the most up-to-date release available, which will include the latest bug fixes.

 Currently, the easiest way to get started with SCIRun version is to download and install a binary version for Mac OS X. Sources are also available for Linux, however this option is recommended only for advanced Linux users.